 Please note: The 2022 grant application process is by invitation only.

-Applications received after December 10, 2014 will not be considered.
+- Applications received after 11:59 p.m.
+Central Standard Time November 1, 2021 will not be considered.

 - A team of research experts led by Dr. Michael Meyers will review the proposals and make recommendations to the trust.
-Awards will be announced during the month of May 2015.
-Special consideration will be given in two areas: 1) emerging novel concepts that constitute significant innovation and 2) new investigators in the field of melanoma.
+Awards will be announced during the month of May 2022.
+Special consideration will be given in the area of career development.

 - Applications will be accepted for a broad range of melanoma research projects involving basic science, clinical trials, etc.